Colack/Projects/src/superShell/README.md

 # superShell
-:flushed: A distro of megaShell, written in C++.
+:flushed: A distro of megaShell, written in C.